 I now have a small perch at the Canadian Museum of Nature, as a Research Associate.
 The title comes with a keycard that opens doors at the Natural Heritage Campus in Gatineau, where our country keeps its mastodon bones, its bottled molluscs, and its collection of over a million beetles.
 This magic card also gives me access to some nice microscopes.
 The most exciting of these, for me, is the museum’s FEI Apreo II Scanning Electron Microscope, which can resolve features that are measured in nanometres (that is, billionths of a metre!).

-Here, for example, is a creature I collected in Ottawa’s Mer Bleue bog, a snail-shaped testate amoeba called Lesquereusia spiralis, which assembles its shell from curved siliceous rods (which remind me of Cheez Doodles™):
+Here, for example, is a creature I collected in Ottawa’s Mer Bleue Bog, a snail-shaped testate amoeba called Lesquereusia spiralis, which assembles its shell from curved siliceous rods (which remind me of Cheez Doodles™):

 Similar meshes are seen in other lobose shelled amoebae (members of the order Arcellinida), but they often differ in appearance.
 Back in the 1980s, some researchers proposed that different arrangements of organic cement might be used to distinguish taxa within the group, but the idea doesn’t seem to have caught on.
 The structure of the organic cement is sometimes noted in species descriptions, but I’m not aware of any attempt to use it a taxonomic character for genus or family.
 Do patterns in the organic cement correspond with lineages of arcellinids, above the level of species?
 I have no idea, but it seems like a fun thing to wonder about.